yuscale/gittry/README.md

         $ git config --global user.name gitaccount
         $ git config --global user.email gitaccount@example.com

+    use

+        $ git config --list

+    to chech whether the config is OK.

 3. config PyCharm

     log GitHub in in the PyCharm